digitalaidseattle/league-of-women-voters/README.md

 ## Local Set-up

+Note: You need to be given access on the supabase project

 ### Set-up a Supabase Account

 - Go to https://supabase.com/ and set up an account using your Digital Aid Seattle Email.